Property Calculations: How Much You Can Spend on Your New Property

 DEBITS (Money you need need to pay out)

 The largest cost aside from Buying your property is the ‘purchase tax’ you will have to pay the UK government when you buy a Property.
 When you purchase an item from a shop, you pay VAT, when you purchase a Property, you pay Stamp Duty (the name given to the tax).
 Stamp duty is paid once only, when buying a property (your solicitor will ensure the tax office at the HMRC get the payment, if you want the details click here).

 Stamp Duty increases the more expensive your property is.
-You pay a Percentage of the purchase price.
+You pay tax on amounts between bands, not on the full purchase price of a property.
+There is now an additional 3% charge if it is a second property in your name.
 The percentage paid is shown below: